MicroEJ/docs/KernelDeveloperGuide/kernelConsiderations.rst

 Applications are can be stored in different types of memory:

 - **Internal or External Flash (XIP)**: The application file (``.fo``) can be downloaded and installed directly at the execution location, in flash memory.
 It cannot be moved to another memory address after deployment.
 This approach is ideal for devices with limited RAM.
 In those conditions it is not necessary to store the application file (``.fo``) on the device.
 - **External Flash (Non-XIP or File System Based)**: The application file (``.fo``) is stored on a file system before being linked to its final execution location.
-This method allows a more dynamic application management but requires additional memory for copying code into RAM during execution.
+This method allows a more dynamic application management but requires additional memory for installing code into RAM during execution.
 In those conditions the application file (``.fo``) must be kept on the device, to reinstall it when the Core Engine or the device restarts.

 Application Code Execution
 ~~~~~~~~~~~~~~~~~~~~~~~~~~